Hertz Graduate Fellowship

 - Evidence of exceptional creativity: Evidence of exceptional creativity, broad understanding, and potential for innovative research is expected.
 Outstanding achievements in scientific or technological developments will be favorably noted as will papers published as an undergraduate, patents, and the like.
 These may balance a lower undergraduate GPA.

-- Field of study: The Foundation interprets the concept “applied” broadly and it is up to each applicant to defend his or her field as an “applied physical science.”
+- Field of study: The Foundation interprets the concept “applied” broadly and it is up to each applicant to defend his or her field as an “applied physical science” (the subject of one of the brief essays, discussed below).

 - Transcripts of academic work: The transcript should reflect breadth of academic work, as well as depth in the chosen field.